aswinthomas/hello_python/oop basics/kotlin/README.md

 class Car(make: String, model: String, val doors: Int) : Vehicle(make, model)
 ```

-4. Polymorphism
-Polymorphism allows objects to be treated as instances of their parent class rather than their actual class.
+1. **Polymorphism:** Polymorphism allows objects to be treated as instances of their parent class rather than their actual class.
 This means a single entity (method or object) can take on various forms.
 In Kotlin, polymorphism is achieved through method overriding (runtime polymorphism) and method overloading (compile-time polymorphism).

 ```kotlin
 open class Shape {